ietf/tao/Tao.md

 3.14 Remote Participation

 People have joined IETF meetings remotely for a long time, but the tools for this have changed a lot over the years.
 Currently all Working Group and Research Group meetings as well as the plenaries are livestreamed and open for remote participation.
 In order to participate remotely you need to register as a remote participant [https://www.ietf.org/how/meetings/register/], there is no fee for this but registration is required for administrative reasons.
 You can also make use of audiostreams as well as Jabber (which is explained below).
 The links for the Meetecho rooms, the audiostreams and the jabber rooms can always be found in the meeting agenda.
 More information can be found here: [https://www.ietf.org/how/meetings/101/remote/].
+All sessions are recorded, video, audio, chatlogs and notes can be accessed after the meeting.

 4. Working Groups